 Project Statement Samples

-The Project Statement is the central element of a Fulbright application, whether for teaching or for research.
+The Project Statement, whether for teaching or for research, is the central element of a Fulbright application.
 Here, in only five pages, applicants bring together their backgrounds, particular interests, teaching and research philosophies, relevant experience, adaptability, planned activities and anticipated outcomes in a coherent, well-written statement addressed to peer reviewers in the U.S. and abroad.
-There is no template for a “successful” Project Statement.
+While these examples are provided for guidance, there is no template for a “successful” Project Statement.
 Like each applicant, everyone is unique and individual.

 Guidance for Project Statement